Special Guests: Dr. Carol Kline and Nora Livingston

 Nora: Thank you so much for having us.
 It’s such an important discussion and I know we both loved being part of it.

 Carolyn: Oh, thank you.
 Thank you.
-And I just want to mention, for those that are, if you know JourneyWoman community, we have some other webinars coming up too.
+And I just want to mention, we have some other webinars coming up too.
 We’re just planning out July and August but we do have two book clubs in July.
 And we’re just wrapping up some research on our risk and reward survey, and our last focus group session is tomorrow so we’ll be sharing those results soon, and more to come.

 So again, thank you.
 Thank you, everybody, for joining us and have a great evening.
 And please do give us some feedback if you have a minute and let us know what you thought of this and if you have suggestions for future webinars.
 Thank you.

 Carol’s organization, Fanimal